khalid-el-masnaoui/docker-notes/README.md

 - `-l` : Return the last container

-`docker stop $(docker ps -aq)` : Stop all  containers `docker kill [ID/NAME]`: Kill  one or more  containers by NAME or ID, stop command send _SIGTERM_ signal, while kill  sends the _SIGKILL_ signal
+`docker stop $(docker ps -aq)` : Stop all  containers `docker kill [ID/NAME]`: Kill  one or more  containers by NAME or ID, stop command sends _SIGTERM_ signal, while kill  sends the _SIGKILL_ signal

 `docker rm $(docker ps/image -aq)`: Remove all containers
 - `-f`: By default remove command , remove the container if it is already stopped , this flag forces the container to be removed even if it is running